antoniocasero/Arrows/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@acaserop-blue.svg?style=flat)](http://twitter.com/acaserop)

-Arrows is an animated custom view, made with Core Graphics, to represent three different states, up/down/middle
+Arrows is an animated custom view, made with Core Graphics, to represent three different states: `up/down/middle`

 ## Usage

 Just need to set `ArrowView` in the class you want to be painted with the arrow indicator in IB

-In your ViewController
+In your ViewController, you can change the state of the arrow using `update` function

 ```swift
 class YourViewController: UIViewController {